curv3d/curv/ideas/JIT.md

 = A Machine Code JIT Compiler for Curv

+Here is a list of JIT libraries in 2021: https://github.com/vnmakarov/mir
+* LLVM and libgccjit are huge and very slow.
+* MIR looks amazing (tiny 10K LOC C, fast, competitive performance) But (2021/Feb) is unstable and unreleased.
+And a hobby project.
+* Cranelift has institutional support (used in firefox, rustc).
+  70K LOC Rust.
+The use of Rust makes this a huge dependency.
+* ... see mir readme for more

 == Which JIT library to use?
 LLVM is the dominant JIT library.
 But it has a serious problem: compilation is too slow for interactive use.
 Also, there are